microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + a specified Resource [Compartment](https://www.hl7.org/fhir/compartmentdefinition.html)
 + all Resources on a FHIR server (e.g., searching all Resources for a common parameter)

 The simplest way to execute a search in FHIR is to use a `GET` request.
-For example, if you want to pull all patients in a FHIR server database, you could send a request with the search criteria narrowed only by the `Patient` Resource type:
+For example, if you want to pull all patients in a FHIR server database, you could send a request with the search criteria narrowed by the Resource type (in this case, `Patient`):

 ```azurecli
 GET {{FHIR_URL}}/Patient